5 Types of Strategic Partnership Models to Achieve Greater Results

 Business Partnership #4: Technology Integration

-- Airtable's marketplace - A place to build an app on top of a powerful project management tool that is used primarily by marketers around the world
+- Airtable's marketplace - A place to build an app on top of a powerful project management tool that is used primarily by marketers around the world;

-- Freshworks- A software solution to help businesses improve and manage their customer experience, sales, marketing, IT, and HR management in a simple and effective way, along with a successful partner program for SMB in the B2B tech industry.
+- Freshworks- A software solution to help businesses improve and manage their customer experience, sales, marketing, IT, and HR management in a simple and effective way, along with a successful partner program for SMBs in the B2B tech industry.